jtnystrom/Discount/README.md

 seqkit faidx myChromosomes.fasta
 `

-Discount will then detect the `myChromosomes.fasta.fai` file and read the file efficiently.
-In this case, `--maxlen` is not necessary.
+Discount will detect the presence of the `myChromosomes.fasta.fai` file and read the data efficiently.
+In this case, the parameter `--maxlen` is not necessary.

 ### Interactive notebooks